Outbound & Lead Gen

 For solo agencies and small businesses watching costs, Brevo wins on value.
 You get automation, CRM, transactional email, and multi-channel messaging at a price point that Mailchimp cannot match.
 The trade-off is a simpler email builder and fewer templates.

 Mailchimp wins on polish and ecosystem.
 Its editor is more refined, its template library is larger, and its integration catalog covers more third-party tools.
-The trade-off is higher pricing that scales with your contact list, and key features like automation locked behind more expensive tiers.
+The trade-off is higher pricing that scales with your contact list, and deeper automation and optimization features sitting further up the pricing ladder.

 Neither choice is wrong.
 But if you are starting fresh, have a limited budget, and want to consolidate tools rather than add them, Brevo is the stronger fit for most small service teams in 2026.